etingof/pyasn1/README.md

 >>>
 ```

-With ASN.1 design, serialization codecs are decoupled from data objects,
+With ASN.1 design, serialisation codecs are decoupled from data objects,
 so you could turn every single ASN.1 object into many different
-serialized forms.
+serialised forms.
 As of this moment, pyasn1 supports BER, DER, CER and
 Python built-ins codecs.
 The extremely compact PER encoding is expected
 to be introduced in the upcoming pyasn1 release.